SkyHustle/rss_feed_discovery_tool/README.md

 1. Ask the LLM for relevant news websites based on your prompt
 2. Find and validate RSS feeds from these websites
 3. Deduplicate the results to ensure variety
-4. Save the valid feeds to a JSON file
+4. Save the valid feeds to a JSON file in the `feeds` directory

-The output JSON file will contain up to 10 valid RSS feeds related to your query.
+The output JSON file will contain up to 10 valid RSS feeds related to your query and will be stored in the `feeds` directory with a filename based on your prompt.

 ## How It Works